avalynndev/olympics-2024/README.md

 This service offers real-time data, athlete profiles, event analytics, and more, all presented in an intuitive and aesthetic user interface.

-Here is the [video](https://drive.google.com/drive/folders/1n7oNCC96IaSdaPw2zB9rTMlY525aLfh-?usp=drive_link) showcasing the abilities of this wonderful website.
+Here is the [video](https://drive.google.com/drive/folders/1n7oNCC96IaSdaPw2zB9rTMlY525aLfh-?usp=drive_link) showcasing the abilities of this wonderful website, and [ppt](https://github.com/avalynndev/olympics-2024/tree/main/ppt) link for understanding why this website was built.

 # 🔥Features